Power Plant Workers in Ohio and Kentucky Face Asbestos Exposure and mesothelioma lung cancer risks

 - Unexplained weight loss

-The large number of power plants operating in Kentucky is a concern for surrounding communities and employees.
+The large number of power plants operating in Ohio and Kentucky is a concern for surrounding communities and employees.
 Lawyers claim power plant management knew about the deadly risks of asbestos exposure, and still failed to warn employees or provide proper safety equipment.

 If you or a loved one has suffered an asbestos-related cancer after working at a Kentucky power plant, and have questions about the legal remedies available to improve quality of life and medical care in Kentucky, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.